 This fall, the Conservancy restored another fairway (about 1 ha) at the former golf course at Blackburn Lake Nature Reserve, building new wetlands to increase wildlife habitat.

-Tom Biebighauser, a wildlife biologist and wetland ecologist, oversaw several days of the initial phases of the project, removing 670kg of drainage and irrigation pipes laid under the soil for the golf course, constructing natural pools and wildlife perches, removing invasive reed canary and golf green grasses along the western edge of Blackburn Lake.
+Tom Biebighauser, wildlife biologist and wetland ecologist, oversaw project construction.
+The crew removed drainage and irrigation pipes laid under the soil for the golf course, constructed natural pools and wildlife perches, and removed invasive plants along the western edge of Blackburn Lake.
 According to Tom, the Blackburn restoration project is one of only two golf course restoration projects in North America.

-Twenty-five volunteers helped to plant 11,500 native plants (about 45 different species) over 4 days!
-Between October 2nd and 5th, they collectively put in 165 volunteer hours and completed the planting a week earlier than scheduled!
+Volunteers helped plant 11,500 native plants (about 45 different species) over four days, collectively devoting 165 volunteer hours and completed the planting a week earlier than scheduled!
 Many of the native plants were grown from seed in the Conservancy’s nursery at Blackburn.

-Article and photos by L. Matthias
+Photos by L. Matthias